credentials/irma_js/README.md

     grunt build watch

 to keep rebuilding the files as they change.
+If you specify neither `build` nor `watch`, `build watch` is implied.

+Using the flags `--client`, `--server` and `--examples` you can specify which of the three subfolders should be built.
+If you specify none of these, all three will be built.

 ## URLs for api web pages and apis